 Universal forwarder deployment overview

-Important: Before attempting to deploy the universal forwarder, you must be familiar with how forwarding works and the full range of configuration issues.
+Before attempting to deploy the universal forwarder, you should plan the deployment and familiarize yourself with how forwarding works.
 See:

-- the chapter "Forward data" for an overview of forwarding and forwarders.
+- "About forwarding and receiving" for an overview of forwarding and forwarders.

 Types of deployments